Arizona Living Trust Basics

 Pour-Over Will

 A pour-over will is often used to transfer the remainder of a person's estate to his/her trust after his/her death if not all assets are owned by the decedent's trust.
-Although pour-over wills are not exempt from probate, if the assets are less than values set by statute, an personal property affidavit may be used.
+Although pour-over wills are not exempt from probate, if the assets are less than values set by statute, a personal property affidavit or real property affidavit may be used.

 This brief overview of some important considerations associated with Arizona living trusts is by no means comprehensive.
 Always seek the advice of a competent professional when making important financial and legal decisions.